-PR-228: Information Not Provided to Previous Payer
+PR-228: Denied for Failure to Supply Information to Previous Payer

 What Does PR-228 Mean?